zhouzhengqd/BEARD/README.md

 ## 🚀 What's New?

 - **Mar.
 2025**: We have updated our attack library with **transfer-based** and **query-based black-box attacks** along with their evaluation files.
 - **Sep.
-2024**: The full BEARD codebase is now open-source! 🎉 Access it here: [BEARD GitHub Repository](https://github.com).
+2024**: The full <span style="font-family: monospace;">BEARD</span> codebase is now open-source! 🎉 Access it here: [<span style="font-family: monospace;">BEARD</span> GitHub Repository](https://github.com).
 - **Aug.
-2024**: The first full release of the BEARD benchmark project.
+2024**: The first full release of the <span style="font-family: monospace;">BEARD</span> benchmark project.
+- **[Upcoming] RR, CREI, I-RR, and I-CREI metrics**: Execution scripts for these metrics are currently under development and will be made publicly available in a future update.

-## 🎯 Overview of BEARD
+## 🎯 Overview of <span style="font-family: monospace;">BEARD</span>

 <p align="center">
 <img src="Fig/overview.png" width="100%" class="center" alt="pipeline"/>
 </p>

-BEARD addresses a critical gap in **dataset distillation** research by providing a systematic framework for evaluating adversarial robustness.
+<span style="font-family: monospace;">BEARD</span> addresses a critical gap in **dataset distillation** research by providing a systematic framework for evaluating adversarial robustness.
 While significant progress has been made in DD, deep learning models trained on distilled datasets remain vulnerable to adversarial attacks, posing risks in real-world applications.

 ### 🔥 Key Features:
 - **Unified Benchmark**: Evaluate DD methods across multiple datasets and attack scenarios.
 - **New Evaluation Metrics**: Includes the **Robustness Ratio (RR)**, **Attack Efficiency Ratio (AE)**, and **Comprehensive Robustness-Efficiency Index (CREI)**.
-- **Open-Source Tools**: Easily integrate and evaluate the robustness of your DD methods with BEARD's extensible framework.
+- **Open-Source Tools**: Easily integrate and evaluate the robustness of your DD methods with <span style="font-family: monospace;">BEARD</span>'s extensible framework.

 ## 🛠 Getting Started
-Follow the steps below to set up the environment and run the BEARD benchmark.
+Follow the steps below to set up the environment and run the <span style="font-family: monospace;">BEARD</span> benchmark.

 ### Step 1: Clone the Repository
 - Run the following command to download the Repo.